Updated on 1/31/2023

 If addiction has consumed your life, contact Cliffside Malibu to help you get your freedom back.
 We can help you find the support you need and a strong sense of connection once again.

-Britt Berg is a copywriter and content strategist for Discovery Behavioral Health.
+Britt Berg is a copywriter and content strategist.
 She has a passion for supporting individuals on the road to recovery from whatever holds them back from living their best life.
 Recovery is possible!
 You can find Britt on a yoga mat, watching live music or at the beach with friends and family.

 Related Articles on Cliffside Malibu: